HubReb/mmt_foil_exp/results.md

 * rem 20
     * textual attention word-word mappings
     * image attention maxes out at 0.150
-    * far more per-word attention now
-    * several spots
-        * "une": yellow with orange in middle in center of image
-        * "marchant": top right corner in red, light blue from hotspot to bottom left corner
-        * "dans": top right quarter in red, light blue around the red
-        * "une": yellow top right corner, light blue to the bottom left
-        * "bordèe": yellow top right corner, rest of the right half in green
-        * "en":  top right quarter in red, light blue around the red
-        * "sombre": top quarter in yellow, light blue around the yellow
-        * ".": top right quarter in red, light blue around the red
     * heatmap
         * reflects this